I'm an aspiring writer, but overall, I am an American who seeks a better United States of America. Come join me in my journey of truth.

-3. Mahtob Mahmoody's Recollection Of Events In Iran Mirrored That Of Her Mother, Betty Mahmoody
+Mahtob Mahmoody's Recollection of Events in Iran Mirrored That of Her Mother, Betty Mahmoody

 I was curious to know what the daughter of Betty Mahmoody and the late Dr. Sayyed Bozorg Mahmoody, Mahtob Mahmoody, had to say about everything that her parents had stated in interviews to different people about the events in Iran involving them between 1984 and 1986.
 I thought that perhaps Mahtob's description of such events would shed some light on what really happened with her and her parents in Iran back between 1984 and 1986.
 Below is a video of Mahtob providing an interview in this regard.

-Mahtob Mahmoody Provides A Recount Of How Her Father Treated Her And Her Mother In Iran Back In The 1980s
+Mahtob Mahmoody Recalls How Her Father Treated Her and Her Mother

 In her interview above, Mahtob speaks about the importance of her forgiving her father, the late Dr. Mahmoody, for the way that he mistreated her and her mother while they were together in Iran between 1984 and 1986.
 Nowhere in that same interview does Mahtob complain that her mother, Betty, lied about any of her accusations against the late Dr. Mahmoody.
 Mahtob's description of such events mirrors that of her mother, Betty.